Yak101/800-63B-ImplGuide/sec5_authenticators.md

 <table style="width:100%">
   <tr>
     <td><img src="sp800-63b/media/Multi-factor-crypto-device.png" alt="authenticator" style="width: 100px;height: 100px;min-width:100px;min-height:100px;"/></td>
     <td>Multi-factor cryptographic device authenticators are similar to single-factor cryptographic device authenticators except that they require activation by the entry of a memorized secret or verification of a biometric.
-Multi-factor cryptographic device authenticators are <i>something you have</i> plus either <i>something you know</i> or <i>something you are</i>.
+Multi-factor cryptographic device authenticators are <i>something you have</i> and are activated by either <i>something you know</i> or <i>something you are</i>.
 </td>
     </tr>
     </table>